Comic-Con 2020 is virtual: How and when to watch from home, and what to expect

 Due to the coronavirus pandemic, 2020 has seen everything from the Tokyo Olympics to the Tour de France either canceled or postponed.
-That includes the massive in-person geeky gathering known as San Diego Comic-Con, which was originally scheduled for July 23-26 and now hopes instead to return July 22-25, 2021.
+That includes the massive in-person geeky gathering known as San Diego Comic-Con

 But this summer, fans can join in a different kind of gathering.
 Organizers are planning Comic-Con@Home, a digital version of the event, for July 22-26.
 A preview video boasts of the free parking and comfy chairs, the personalized snacks and the lack of lines that come with the home-convention experience.
 Here's a guide to everything we know so far about how Comic-Con@Home will work.